Skip to main content

 Can I run local LLMs on Apple Silicon (M1/M2/M3/M4/M5)?

 Yes.
 Apple Silicon uses unified memory shared between CPU and GPU.
-M5 Pro (64 GB, 307 GB/s) runs 30B models well.
-M5 Max (128 GB, 460-614 GB/s) is the first Mac to run 70B at Q4_K_M β€” comparable to dual RTX 4090 desktops.
+M5 Pro (64 GB, 307 GB/s) runs 32B models well.
+M5 Max (128 GB, up to 614 GB/s) runs 70B at Q4_K_M at roughly 12-15 tok/sec.
+On an 8 GB Mac, stick to 3-4B models.

 What CPU is best for local LLMs without a GPU?

 High-core-count CPUs with large L3 cache: AMD Ryzen 9 7950X or Intel Core i9-14900K.
 Expect 5-15 tokens/sec for 7B models.
-CPU inference is 3-5Γ— slower than GPU.
+CPU inference is 3-5× slower than GPU.

 Does storage speed affect local LLM performance?